 Final Reports: When a report is generated as Final, it becomes available to view in the archive.
 For a report to be visible to parents and students, it must be a Final report, have passed its Go Live date, and the user must have been granted access the report’s archive through Manage Archives.

 Background Processing: Gibbon v19 uses background processing to generate report PDFs.
 If your system does not support background processing, or you wish to disable it, you can find a system-wide Background Processing setting in System Admin > System Settings.

 Teachers and other staff can access the archive through View by Report as well as View by Student.

-View by Report: This shows a combined view of available reports, further subdivided by year group and roll group.
+View by Report: This shows a combined view of available reports, further subdivided by year group and form group.
 The Read progress indicator shows the overall number of student reports that have been accessed by a parent in their family.
 Users with permission van view and download batch PDF files through this page.

 View by Student: This shows individual reports per student, with options to search and filter the archive page.
 Reports that have been accessed by a member of the family are highlighted with a Read indicator.

 Draft Reports: By default, users will only be able to view reports marked as Final.
 With the